 - Price: $13,000

-American University’s ethical hacking program includes hands-on exercises and immersive cyber labs.
+American University’s ethical hacking program takes place in Washington, DC and includes hands-on exercises and immersive cyber labs.
 These activities will prepare students for the CEH and OSCP exams.

 TrainACE – Academy of Computer Education

 - CEH – Certified Ethical Hacker Training and Certification